w3f/polkadot-wiki/docs/learn/learn-opengov.md

 Note that this may be different from the absolute number of endorsements; for instance, three accounts bonding
 {{ polkadot: 20 DOT each would "outweigh" ten accounts bonding a single DOT each. :polkadot }}
-{{ kusama: 3 KSM each would "outweigh" six accounts bonding 0.5 KSM each. }}
+{{ kusama: 3 KSM each would "outweigh" six accounts bonding 0.5 KSM each. :kusama }}

 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote).